-The two partners in tango play different roles in correspondence with their respective gender.
-Gender roles are violated, for example, when the woman refuses to surrender, when she neglects her duty to make the man feel comfortable, when she resists him with disobedience, when she interferes with his lead or initiate her own steps, when the man fails to protect the woman, when he coerces her with force, when he does not listen to the music, when he shines himself instead of her, etc. Unfortunately, such things frequently happen in our milongas.
+In tango, the two partners play different roles in correspondence with their respective gender.
+Gender roles are violated, for example, when the woman refuses to surrender, when she neglects her duty to make the man feel comfortable, when she resists him with disobedience, when she interferes with his lead or initiate her own steps, when the man fails to protect the woman, when he coerces her with force, when he focuses on the steps and forgets about the music, when he shines himself instead of her, etc. Unfortunately, such things frequently happen in our milongas.

 2. Plotting the dance.
 In tango, the man dances around the floor and the woman dances around the man.
 (See Dancing around the Man.)
 The woman may beautify the dance with her flexible body and colorful footwork, but she cannot plot the dance and change the choreography.
-That responsibility lies in the man, who must make the dance interesting, diversified and well-arranged, so that it may bring the woman's feminine beauty into full play.
+That responsibility lies in the man, who must make the dance interesting, diversified and well-arranged so it would bring the woman's feminine beauty into full play.

 3. Supporting her.
 The man must be supportive to the woman.
 Although she is liable for her own balance, in actual dancing she often needs his help, especially if she is a less experienced dancer.
 The man must be a pillar for her, supporting her with his body to help keeping her balanced and executing her steps.
 He must be as stable as a refrigerator.
 Any unsteadiness and unbalance on his part will shake her trust and affect her dance.

 4. Timing her steps to the music.
 The man must lead the woman dance to the music.
 His musicality is the most important element in leading.
 He must not stick in the step or figure that he is leading and forget about the music.
 He must not just pay attention to his own timing and forget about hers.
 Rather, he must focus on timing her steps to the music, even that sometimes may mean he needs to be a little bit off beat if necessary, because he dances for her.